hybridsjs/hybrids/docs/component-model/localization.md

 The comment body is split by the `|` character to set the description and context for the message.

-If the context is provided, the key of the message will be generated from the text content and the context separated by `|` character.
+If a context is provided, the message key will be generated from the text content and the context separated by the `|` character.
 However, the context is never added to the missing translations.
 If the message with the context is not found, the message key without the context will be used.

-In above example, the library will try to find message with a  `Second message | only-context` key.
-If the message is not found, the library will try to find message with a `Second message` key.
+In the above example, the library will first try to find a message with the `Second message | only-context` key.
+If the message is not found, the library will try to find a message with the `Second message` key.

 ### Disable Translation